Empire State vs One World

 • Be sure to bring a camera or binoculars to see the best views; keep in mind that cloudy days will limit your visibility, especially because you’re so close to the water.

-• While you’re in the area, consider a visit to the 9/11 Memorial and Museum which honours the 3,000 lives lost on September 11, 2001.
+• While you’re in the area, consider a visit to the 9/11 Memorial and Museum which honors the 3,000 lives lost on September 11, 2001.

-• On your way out, check out the Oculus, part of the transit hub connecting the New York City subway and the NJ PATH trains.
+• On your way out, check out the Oculus, part of the transit hub connecting the New York City Subway and the NJ PATH trains.

 Each of these attractions is incredibly popular with tourists, but both offer different views and cultural perspectives.